Home » Recipes » Main Dish Recipes » Soups and Stews » Southern Style Oxtail Stew with Rice

 Why is stewing recommended for cooking oxtails?

 Oxtail is a fairly tough cut of meat.
-It has a lot of connective tissue and collagen which requires long, slow cooking.
-Stewing the meat over low temperature breaks down the tissues and renders the meat tender and delicious.
+It has a lot of connective tissue and collagen, which requires long, slow cooking.
+Stewing the meat over low temperature breaks down the tissues and makes the meat tender and delicious.

 What type of rice do you serve with this?